 As an example, if a married couple were to contribute the max amount of $14,000 for 10 years.
 Assuming a yearly return of 8%, they would have $202,811.87 of assets that would never be taxed again!
 The benefit of a Roth is also that there are no Required Minimum Distributions as there are with a traditional account.
 If a married couple paired the backdoor Roth IRA with the 401k plan, they would have an effective diversification of their tax accounts, which would be very helpful in retirement.

 This is a complex planning strategy.
-It is important to work with a financial advisor that understands your objectives and will help you leverage your current situation to help you meet your expectations.
+It is important to work with a financial advisor who understands your objectives and will help you leverage your current situation to help you meet your expectations.

 The Bottom Line